jazzband/wagtailmenus/README.md

 # What does it do?

-## 1. Gives you independent control over your root-level main menu items
+## 1. Gives you independent control over your top-level main menu items

-The `MainMenu` model lets you define the root-level items for your project's main navigation (or one for each site, if it's a multi-site project) using an inline model `MainMenuItem`.
+The `MainMenu` model lets you define the top-level items for your site's main menu (or one for each site, if it's a multi-site project) using an inline model `MainMenuItem`.
 These items can link to pages (you can append an optional hash or querystring to the URL, too) or custom URLs.
 The custom URL field won't force you to enter a valid URL either, so you can add things like *#request-callback* or *#signup* to link to areas on the active page (perhaps as JS modals).

-The site's page tree powers everything past the root level, so you don't have to recreate it elsewhere.
-And as you'd expect, only links to published pages will appear when rendering.

 ## 2. Allows you to manage multiple 'flat menus' via the CMS